 A solid business partnership is an agreement between two or more parties that business will be conducted by everyone involved.
-Usually, these partnerships are formed by multiple individuals or multiple entities with a specific business goal in mind.
-A rocky dispute between parties involved in a partnership can be extremely detrimental to any business.
-That being said, the lawyers at Kleyman Law Group will ensure your issue is resolved quickly and efficiently which allows to circumvent any financial damages to your business.
+Partnerships like these are often created by multiple individuals or multiple entities with a specific business goal in mind.
+A disagreement between partners in a business venture can be highly detrimental to any business.
+In light of the above, the Business Lawyers at Kleyman Law Group will ensure that your issue is resolved promptly and efficiently, enabling your business to circumvent any financial damages to your business.

 What Is Fiduciary Duty?

-Fiduciary duty is the strictest duty of care recognized by the legal system.
-It is broadly defined as the legal duty of one with superior knowledge and/or power to act in the best interest of another party.
-Fiduciaries, or the parties owing this duty, have a special relationship with the principals to whom they owe the duties.
-In essence, fiduciaries must act on the principals’ behalf.
-However, fiduciaries may not benefit from these relationships unless they have the principal’s express consent.
-Fiduciaries must also avoid conflicts of interest between themselves and their principals or between the principals and any of the fiduciary’s own clients.
+Legally acknowledged, fiduciary duty is the most stringent duty of care.
+It is broadly defined as the legal obligation of a person with superior knowledge and authority to act in the best interests of another party.
+Fiduciaries, or the parties owing this duty, have a unique connection with the principals to whom they owe the duties.
+In essence, fiduciaries must act on behalf of their principals.
+However, fiduciaries may not profit from these connections unless they have the principal’s express consent.
+Additionally, fiduciaries must also avoid conflicts of interest between themselves and their principals as well as their principals and any of their own clients.

-Below is a detailed list of common problems a variety of parties may face over the lifetime of any business partnership.
+Below is a comprehensive list of the most frequent problems that may arise over the lifetime of any business partnership.
 You can avoid costly litigations, arbitration, public disputes, or mediation if you take proactive steps to resolve the following issues before they take root in your business.

 Partnership Disputes: Avoid These Common Issues